 3. Book An Airbnb With Laundry

-Airbnb rentals are frequently more affordable than hotels and usually provide a lot more value.
-Even if you’re not doing laundry, they’re worth considering, especially for touring bands on a budget.
+Airbnb rentals are frequently more affordable than hotels and provide much more value.
+They’re worth considering even if you’re not doing laundry, especially for touring bands on a budget.

 If you’re unfamiliar with Airbnb, it’s essentially an online marketplace for lodging.
 People use the platform to list vacation homes or mother-in-law apartments for short-term rentals, exactly like a hotel.

-The benefit for anyone, but especially bands, is the quality — instead of renting a room from Super 8 with two twin-size beds, you can rent someone’s second-home for the same price, and that includes all the comforts of a homestay.
+The benefit for anyone, but especially bands, is the quality — instead of renting a room from Super 8 with two twin-size beds, you can rent someone’s second home for the same price, including all the comforts of a homestay.

 Fortunately, like Yelp, there’s a rating system and a place for renters to leave public reviews.
-If a stay looks nice has sketchy reviews, you might not want to take the risk.
+If a stay looks nice but has poor reviews, you might not want to take the risk.